Grokery/grokerylab/README.md

 The GrokeyLab rest api can be run as a Java Spring app in a Docker container, or serverlessly in AWS using ApiGateway and Lambda functions.
 You can find instructions for running the api in the respective modes in the /api-spring and /api-serverless folders README files.

-The GrokeyLab ui is a Javascript/React project and can likewise be run either in a Docker container or serverlessly in AWS S3.
+The GrokeyLab ui is a Javascript/React project and can be run either in an nginx Docker container or serverlessly in AWS S3.

 Once you've got the api and app running, you can initialize the required superadmin user with the initSuperuser.sh script found in the /scripts folder.